Mitigram/Minigram-Presentation/PITCHME.md

 @snap[midpoint]

-This command will run the webpack tool that was installed in the *node_modules* folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).
+This command will run the webpack tool that was installed in the _node_modules_ folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).

-@snapend
+## @snapend
----

 ```HTML
 <!-- index.html -->